lakshminiranjan/djangoprojects/README.md

 # djangoprojects
-This will print "Hello <userinputname>!!!!" in localhost with backgroung colour "cyan"
+This will print "Hello "userinputname"!!!!" in localhost with backgroung colour "cyan"